Preheat Temperature Calculator

 Why Preheat?

-Preheating reduces the cooling rate of the weld, preventing formation of brittle martensite in the heat-affected zone (HAZ).
-It also reduces thermal gradients and residual stresses that can lead to cold cracking.
+Preheating can reduce the cooling rate of the weld, lowering the likelihood of brittle martensite in the heat-affected zone (HAZ).
+It can also reduce thermal gradients and residual stresses that can lead to cold cracking.

 Carbon Equivalent (CE)